-For almost 20 years, John Tedford has represented debtors, creditors, trustees and receivers in bankruptcy and other insolvency matters.
+For over 20 years, John Tedford has represented debtors, creditors, trustees and receivers in bankruptcy and other insolvency matters.
 He represents clients in all California state and federal courts, especially bankruptcy courts.
 He is also a member of the bar of the U.S. Supreme Court.

 - Creditor Committee Counsel